Easy Potato Cakes For Babies - Baby Led Weaning

 You can add eggs with them or spread some cream cheese and fresh chives for a tasty spread topping.

 The great thing is for the potato cake you only need 3 ingredients.
-So handy when you’re in a rush with limited options and time to make it in.
+So handy when you’re in a rush with limited options and time to cook potato cakes.

 Can I Use Sweet Potatoes?